openstate/open-cultuur-data/INSTALL.rst

    $ vagrant up && vagrant ssh

 Vagrant will automatically sync your project directory (the directory with the Vagrantfile) between the host and guest machine.
+Also, it will run a bootstrap script that will take care of installing project dependencies.
 In the guest, the project directory can be found under ``/vagrant``.
 For more information, see the Vagrant documentation on `Synced Folders <http://docs.vagrantup.com/v2/synced-folders/index.html>`_.

 Manual setup
 ============